shntanuuhere/Tales/CONTRIBUTING.md

 By participating in this project, you agree to maintain a respectful and inclusive environment for everyone.

+## Codebase Structure

+Please familiarize yourself with our [codebase structure](CODEBASE_STRUCTURE.md) before contributing.
+The project follows clean architecture principles with a feature-based approach.

 ## How Can I Contribute?

 ### Reporting Bugs